step-/find-n-run/usr/share/doc/findnrun/no-help.md

 ## Can't open the Help file?

+* If the **Help file** isn't installed, consider downloading and installing the findnrun-doc sub-package for your platform.

 * If the **Help file** is installed but it does not open - or it opens in a text editor - try setting `BROWSER` to your preferred web browser.  `BROWSER` can be set either as an environment variable or as